xietian99/monotoneModel/README.md

 # monotoneModel

 1. The .stan file is the main algorithm part
-2. The mainSimulation.r consists of string format of stan model, as long as the data simulation.
+2. The mainSimulation.r consists of string format of the stan model, as long as the data simulation.